Australian Aboriginal Progressive Association: Fred Maynard

 Fred Maynard was born in 1879, and was the founder and leader of the AAPA.
 Maynard was a Worimi man who aimed to voice his disapproval of Aboriginal mistreatment.
-Maynard's uncle Tom Phillips was an Aboriginal farmer whose reserve was taken by the NSW Aborigines protection board in 1916, and access to the reserve by Indigenous people was removed entirely.
+Maynard's uncle Tom Phillips was an Aboriginal farmer whose reserve was taken by the NSW APB in 1916, and access to the reserve by Indigenous people was removed entirely.
 Maynard rose to leadership through use of his skills in public speaking to voice the concerns of Indigenous Australians.
 Due to his pervasive and passionate stance against the NSW APB, his rights to speak on Aboriginal reserves were revoked.